 Developing a shared understanding of expectations

 A shared understanding of mutual expectations within an advising or mentoring relationship begins at the first meeting and is continually refined over time.
-Covering topics, like the ones listed below, will allow both you to discuss and align expectations.
+Covering topics, like the ones listed below, will allow both of you to discuss and align expectations.

 - Ask students about the areas where they might need support: writing, teaching, research, professional networking, etc.